MATPOWER/mx-syngrid/README.md

             *   `<SYNGRID>/lib`
             *   `<SYNGRID>/lib/t`

-3. At the MATLAB prompt, type `test_syngrid` to run the test suite and verify that SynGrid is properly installed and functioning.
+3. At the MATLAB/Octave prompt, type `test_syngrid` to run the test suite and verify that SynGrid is properly installed and functioning.
 The result should resemble the following:

 ```matlab
     >> test_syngrid